AhmedUZaki/AI-ML-Driven-Companies-In-Egypt/README.md

-# This repository is intended to aid aspiring AI/MAI/ML Driven Companies / Startups In Egypt
+# AI/ML Driven Companies/Startups In Egypt

-This repository is intended to aid aspiring AI/ML enthusiasts by providing a list of companies / Startups working in such fields.
+This repository is intended to aid aspiring AI/ML enthusiasts by providing a list of companies/Startups working in such fields.
 However, this is a mere starting point, you need to put in your own work and lookup companies thoroughly to grasp the underlying tech used.

 ## Companies (75)
 | # | Company | Domain | Location |